Usekh collar: Construction

-The usekh collar was laid on top of the shoulders and around the neck and was fastened in the back.
-It was typically made out of faience, glass, stone, or metal beads, which could be in many different colors, and were strung together with linen thread.
-Construction of the usekh is depicted in a few ancient Egyptian tombs.
+The usekh collar was worn over the shoulders and around the neck and was fastened at the back.
+It was typically made from faience, glass, stone, or metal beads, produced in a wide range of colors and strung together with linen thread.
+Scenes depicting the manufacture of usekh collars appear in a small number of ancient Egyptian tombs.

-Over time, the usekh went through many different variations of form.
-These could be attributed to shifting mythological perspectives, or perhaps due to geographical movement across Egypt.
+Over time, the usekh underwent numerous variations in form.
+These changes may reflect shifting mythological concepts or regional differences within Egypt.

 Deities

-A scene in the Fourth Dynasty tomb of Wepemnofret at Giza connects the usekh collar with dwarfs and the deity Ptah.
-Bernd Scheel has argued that Ptah, who is sometimes depicted wearing the broad collar, protects the deceased through the collar and that dwarves had access to that protective magic, because of their work making these types of collars.
-In the Fifth Dynasty tomb chapel of Akhethotep (originally located at the Saqqara burial ground, but now in the Louvre), one scene distinguishes between two types of collars: the broad collar and the šnw or "encircling" collar.
+A scene in the Fourth Dynasty tomb of Wepemnofret at Giza associates the usekh collar with dwarfs and the deity Ptah.
+Bernd Scheel has argued that Ptah, who is sometimes depicted wearing a broad collar, protected the deceased through the collar, and that dwarfs had access to this protective power through their role in manufacturing such ornaments.

+In the Fifth Dynasty tomb chapel of Akhethotep—originally located at the Saqqara burial ground and now housed in the Louvre—one scene distinguishes between two types of collars: the broad collar and the šnw, or "encircling", collar.